-- 25. Paragraph 290.144 of the Code states that if a partner or employee of the firm serves as a director or officer of an audit client, the self review and self-interest threats created would be so significant that no safeguards could reduce the threats to an acceptable level.
-Accordingly, no partner or employee shall serve as director or officer of an audit client. - 26.
-Paragraphs 290.145 and 291.134 of the Code explain that the position of company secretary has different implications in different jurisdictions.
-Duties may range from administrative duties, such as personnel management and the maintenance of company records and registers, to duties as diverse as ensuring that the company complies with regulations or providing advice on corporate governance matters.
-Generally, this position is seen to imply a close association with the entity. - 27.
-Paragraph 290.146 of the Code states that if a partner or employee of the firm or a network firm serves as company secretary for a financial statement audit client the self-review and advocacy threats created would generally be so significant that no safeguards could reduce the threats to an acceptable level unless the duties and functions undertaken are limited to those of a routine and formal administrative nature such as the preparation of minutes and maintenance of statutory returns, and are permitted by law. - 28.
-Paragraphs 290.147 and 291.136 of the Code further clarify that performing routine administrative services to support a company secretarial function or providing advice in relation to company secretarial administration matters does not generally create threats to independence, as long as client management makes all relevant decisions. - 29.
-Furthermore, partners and staff cannot act as officers of an audit client under the requirements of the Companies Ordinance.
+- 26. Paragraph R523.3 in Chapter A of the revised Code requires that a partner or employee of the firm or a network firm shall not serve as a director or officer of an audit client of the firm. - 27.
+Paragraph 523.4 A1 in Chapter A of the revised Code explains that the position of Company Secretary has different implications in different jurisdictions.
+Duties might range from administrative duties (such as personnel management and the maintenance of company records and registers) to duties as diverse as ensuring that the company complies with regulations or providing advice on corporate governance matters.
+Usually this position is seen to imply a close association with the entity. - 28.
+Paragraph R523.4 in Chapter A of the revised Code requires that a partner or employee of the firm or a network firm shall not serve as Company Secretary for an audit client of the firm, unless: - (a) This practice is specifically permitted under local law, professional rules or practice; - (b) Management makes all relevant decisions; and - (c) The duties and activities performed are limited to those of a routine and formal administrative nature, such as the preparing minutes and maintaining statutory returns. - 29.
+Furthermore, partners and staff cannot act as officers of an audit client under the requirements of the Hong Kong Companies Ordinance.
 No partner or employee of a firm or director or employee of any of its controlled or affiliated companies can be a director of a company which is audited by that firm.
 Neither can a limited liability company controlled by or affiliated in any way with a firm serve as a director in any way of a company which is audited by the firm.
 These are set out in Statement 1.303 "General Guidance Restrictions on Appointments as Secretaries and Directors of Audit Clients".
 Statement 1.303 can be accessed at Volume I of the Institute's Members Handbook

-(http://app1.hkicpa.org.hk/ebook/HKSA_Members_Handbook_Master/volumel/1_303.p df).
+(http://app1.hkicpa.org.hk/ebook/HKSA\Members\Handbook\Master/volumel/1\303.p df).